misagamisaga/pick/README.md

-# GC_app
+# pick

-This is a app create by Gang Chen lab in Whenzhou Medical University.
+This is a app for picking outputs from data